How to Make a Statement with Your ERAS Personal Statement

 The goal of a personal statement for these one-year programs is not to convince the reader that you suddenly love internal medicine despite going into radiology.
 The reader knows this is a temporary stopping place for you.
 Instead, emphasize the traits that make you YOU and will enhance their hospital!

 12. What if I’m interested in a non-traditional path after residency?

 Some of you may be thinking of alternative career paths after residency such as consulting or pharmaceutical work.
-It’s probably best to leave those specific goals out of your personal statement and allow readers to assume that you want to continue in clinical medicine after graduating residency.
-You might want to instead phrase it as something you want to be incorporated into your clinical career (but not something you would leave medicine for, even if that is the plan in your mind!)
+It’s probably best to leave those specific goals out of your ERAS personal statement and allow readers to assume that you want to continue in clinical medicine after graduating from residency.
+You might want to instead phrase it as something you want to be incorporated into your clinical career, but not something you would leave medicine for, even if that’s what you have in mind!

 Remember, you are under no obligation to share your every thought and desire in a personal statement!
 These statements are being read by reviewers who dedicated their lives to education and clinical medicine, so keep that in mind.

 Keep these tips in mind as you write your ERAS personal statement, and you’ll be way ahead of the other applicants.
 If you start to get stressed out, remember, you have an amazing story to tell, and we are here to help tease that story out from the confines of your brain!
 For more help, reach out to one of our residency advisors.

 Looking for more help during the residency application process?
 We’ve got you covered with more (free!) content written by Blueprint tutors:

 - How to Get Standout Letters of Recommendation for Your Residency Application

 - How to Maximize Your Chances of Matching With Your Dream Residency

 - What’s It Like Working With a Medical Residency Consultant?